Societas Sanctae Crucis

 In this Sign Conquer

-Friday of the Twenty-second week in Ordinary Time
+Saturday of the First week in Ordinary Time

 Saint Augustine (354-430), Bishop of Hippo (North Africa) and Doctor of the Church